uschallengecoin/challengecoin.us/docs/home/legacy.md

 **Now, as the United States prepares to celebrate 250 years of independence, the tradition lives on.**

 The U.S. Challenge Coin was created to commemorate this milestone — a modern tribute to American resilience and pride.
-100% made and designed in the U.S. in collaboration with renowned sculptor and engraver <VDialogClickText name="engraver">**Don Everhart II (U.S. Mint / Franklin Mint)**</VDialogClickText> its beautiful design and timeless craftsmanship bridges past and present, honoring those who’ve served and inspiring those who collect and carry it.
+100% made and designed in the U.S. in collaboration with renowned sculptor and engraver **Don Everhart II (U.S. Mint / Franklin Mint)**{dialog="engraver" .is--link-1} its beautiful design and timeless craftsmanship bridges past and present, honoring those who’ve served and inspiring those who collect and carry it.

 Owning this coin means holding a piece of American history — a symbol of who we are, where we’ve been, and the legacy we carry forward.